JuliaDynamics/Associations.jl/docs/src/index.md

 We also want to lower the entry-point to the field of association quantification, independence testing and causal inference, by providing well-documented implementations of literature methods with runnable code examples.
+We also provide an extendible API for bi- or multivariate information measures (which we here pragmatically define as measures that are functionals of probability mass functions or probability densitites).

 The core function for quantifying associations is [`independence`](@ref), which performs either a parametric or nonparametric (conditional)